This Is What Whales Are Betting On Beyond Meat - Benzinga

 Volume & Open Interest Development

+In terms of liquidity and interest, the mean open interest for Beyond Meat options trades today is 715.08 with a total volume of 818.00.

-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Beyond Meat's whale activity within a strike price range from $15.0 to $70.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Beyond Meat's big money trades within a strike price range of $2.5 to $100.0 over the last 30 days.

 Beyond Meat Option Volume And Open Interest Over Last 30 Days